ShalakaSonawane1/Food-Ordering-System/ReadME.md

 5. The admin **reviews the order** and processes it for delivery.
 6. The customer **receives the food at their doorstep** at the chosen time.
 ---

-This **README** file is structured for GitHub documentation.
-Let me know if you need modifications or additional details! 🚀